Isengo1989/k8s-digital-ocean-demo/prod/README.md

 This folders purpose is to share all performance configs that are currently possible.

-You can find them [here](https://developer.shopware.com/docs/guides/hosting/performance/performance-tweaks ) as well, but spread out
+You can find them [here](https://developer.shopware.com/docs/guides/hosting/performance/performance-tweaks ) as well, but spread out.

+## Redis

+You can simply generate your redis connections by copying the redis.cnf.dist to redis.cnf.
+Vorrausgesetzt you have the same Redis Server for all connections